JohnStortaJr/basic-aws-wordpress/README.md

 resources before building this environment.

 # Prerequisites
-This repository is focused on the deployment of infrastructure, not the setup of your environment.
-Ensure the following items are completed before attempting to implement this configuration.
     -> Create an AWS account (free tier will work fine) -> Create an IAM user for your AWS account with the AdministratorAccess policy -> Install Terraform on your local machine